 Additional Guidance for Parents of Minors

 Get Professional Medical Help: You have the legal authority and moral responsibility to seek and require help when your child’s health is in danger.
 Your child will punish you with painful words (e.g., “I hate you”), tantrums, and threats (e.g., “I’ll run away” or “I’ll never talk to you again”).
-You need to be strong enough to require help while your child is at an age these interventions can be required.
-However, this should be towards the end of efforts described above and not an ultimatum early in the discussion of this subject.
+You need to be strong enough to require help while your child is at an age when these interventions can be required.
+There are many different healthcare services and establishments, like https://www.sharp.com/services/primary-care/ that offer specialist help when it comes to eating disorders, and they will be able to give you all the help you need to ensure that your child gets the best care and attention possible.
+However, you should bear in mind that this should be towards the end of the efforts described above and not given as an ultimatum early in the discussion.
 Voluntary engagement with recovery is a large factor in whether recovery will be successful.

 If Hospitalization Is Recommended, Do It: If a physician or counselor is recommending hospitalization, it is likely because they see physical changes that could be life-threatening.
 The malnourishment and extreme fatigue from excessive exercise of eating disorders can result in death.
 Therefore, you should heed these recommendations even if it means upsetting your child.
 Ask the physician to sit down with you and your child to explain their rationale for their recommendation, so that it is clear why this is happening and that the doctor is not merely serving as your mouthpiece.